 - Gain support and study tips from someone who has completed VCE

 - Exclusive access to some Monash programs

 - Make new friends and expand your network

 - Be an Australian or New Zealand citizen, be an Australian permanent resident or hold a Permanent Humanitarian visa, a Safe Haven Enterprise visa, a Temporary Protection visa or a Bridging visa A or E

 - Be in Year 11 or 12 in 2021

 - Attend an Access Monash partner school

 - Be considering studying at university

-- Be the first in your family to attend university, OR attend an under-represented school, OR have a low income, OR be an Indigenous Australian, OR live in a low socio-economic area
+- Be the first in your family to attend university, have a low income, be an Indigenous Australian, or live in a low socio-economic area

 - Have your application endorsed by your school